-Imperial and International Communications is renamed Cable and Wireless
+Imperial and International Communications was renamed Cable & Wireless.

-Cable & Wireless is nationalised and becomes the international communications section of the British Post Office.
+The Government of Clement Atlee nationalised Cable & Wireless, which became the international communications section of the British Post Office.

 Cable & Wireless built their first earth station on Ascension Island to provide support to for the Apollo moon landings

-In 1981, Cable & Wireless was the first privatisation of the Thatcher Government.
-In a challenge to British Telecommunications, Cable and Wireless launch Mercury Communications as part of the privatisation.
+Cable & Wireless was the first privatisation of the Thatcher Government.
+In a challenge to British Telecommunications, Cable & Wireless launched Mercury Communications as part of the privatisation.

 Cable & Wireless introduced internet access to the Cayman Islands.